shivvp96/PortfolioBacktester/replit.md

 This is a comprehensive portfolio backtesting application built with Streamlit that allows users to analyze investment portfolio strategies using historical stock market data.
 The tool provides professional-grade portfolio analysis capabilities including performance metrics calculation, benchmark comparison, transaction cost modeling, and interactive visualizations.
 Users can configure portfolios with custom ticker symbols and weights, set rebalancing frequencies, and analyze results through detailed charts and statistics.

-**NEW: Authentication System** - The application now includes a secure login system with role-based access control, allowing different user types (Demo, User, Analyst, Administrator) to access features based on their permission levels.
+**Authentication System** - The application includes a secure login system with role-based access control, allowing different user types (Demo, User, Analyst, Administrator) to access features based on their permission levels.

+**Advanced Features** - The platform now includes sophisticated portfolio management tools:
+- **Volatility Targeting Overlay**: Dynamically scales portfolio returns to achieve a target annual volatility using rolling window estimation and leverage constraints
+- **Drift-Band Rebalancing**: Only rebalances assets when they drift outside specified tolerance bands, reducing transaction costs and turnover

 ## User Preferences